rusty-bits/octool/README.md

 -h  print help/usage message then exit

 -o x.y.z  select OpenCore version number to use e.g. `-o 0.7.4`
- - without this option octool will make a quick guess as to which version to use based on the INPUT config.plist, if no INPUT config.plist is provided, octool will default to the latest version of OpenCore
+ - without this option octool will make a quick guess as to which version to use based on the INPUT config.plist, if no INPUT config.plist is provided, octool will default to the latest OpenCore version

 -v  print octool version information and booted OpenCore version if the var is in NVRAM then exit

 octool takes a path to a `config.plist` to use if desired.
-If you run octool with no path provided `./octool` will first look for a `config.plist` in the `INPUT` folder, if it doesn't find one there it will use the corresponding `OpenCorePkg/Docs/Sample.plist` file.
+If you run octool with no path provided `./octool` will look for `config.plist` in the `INPUT` folder, if it doesn't find it there it will use the `OpenCorePkg/Docs/Sample.plist` file.

 ## Here's a rundown of the current process octool uses. ##

 At startup, octool checks for a local copy of [the builds branch of the Dortania/build-repo](https://github.com/dortania/build-repo/tree/builds) so it will know the urls and hashes of the prebuilt binary resources.
 Thank you [dhinakg](https://github.com/dhinakg), [hieplpvip](https://github.com/hieplpvip), and [khronokernel](https://github.com/khronokernel).
- - If it finds it locally it updates it if needed
- - If it doesn't find it locally octool downloads the `build-repo` into the `tool_config_files` folder.
+ - It will update or download it to the `build-repo` into the `tool_config_files` folder as needed.

 Next, octool does the same thing for [the master branch of the Acidanthera OpenCorePkg source files](https://github.com/acidanthera/OpenCorePkg), thanks to the [people of Acidanthera](https://github.com/acidanthera), in order to have the corresponding Sample.plist and Configuration.tex files, etc. for the version of OpenCore that you are building.
 They will be placed into the `resources` folder along with the corresponding binaries from the Dortania builds.
 This will allow `octool` to use Acidanthera tools while building the EFI, such as the ocvalitate and CreateVault tools.
 Thanks, again [dhinakg](https://github.com/dhinakg).

-As a last step, octool will run the input config.plist through ocvalitade, display any errors, and give you the option to quit or continue.
+Lastly, octool will run the input config.plist through ocvalitade and give you the option to quit or continue.
 If you continue you then enter the config.plist editor...
 ```
 Navigation: arrow keys or some standard vi keys